 0

 1

 • $\begingroup$ From comments on one of the answers, it appears that you may already have some training data - a bunch of news articles and some manually assigned scores (based on human experts?).
-It is worth using edit to add that detail - if you could also indicate the approximate size of your data (hundreds? thousands? millions? of rated articles) set that would be useful to someone suggesting an answer. $\endgroup$ Apr 17, 2022 at 8:33
+It is worth using edit to add that detail - if you could also indicate the approximate size of your data (hundreds? thousands? millions? of rated articles) set that would be useful to someone suggesting an answer. $\endgroup$ Commented Apr 17, 2022 at 8:33

+0